AlexHarker/FrameLib/README.md

 Max Documentation by James Bradbury.

-With thanks to all the beta testers
+With thanks to all the beta testers.
 Special thanks to Owen Green, Francesco Cameli and James Bradbury for code for some of the objects.

 **Contact:**